The story behind - Japandi Essence

 We have taken inspiration from the bold artistic experimentation of Isamu Noguchi.
 Isamu Noguchi is considered to be one of the most important sculptors of the twentieth century, he was a true internationalist and traveld extensively throughout his life.
 His works are characterized for being bold yet subtle as well as traditional yet modern.

-of ancient Japanese work, such as origami, the strict lines used in Japanese architecture, and crafts made by hand out of natural materials.
+We have created two complementary parts of the collections embracing the Japandi look in two different ways.
+They all embrace the craftsmanship of ancient Japanese work, such as origami, the strict lines used in Japanese architecture, and crafts made by hand out of natural materials.

-someone who loves ivory or beige tones and maybe already has mocha colored walls.
+One part of the collection is all about creating softness and warmth, with warm beige tones and wooden materials.
+This is a great compliment for someone who loves ivory or beige tones and maybe already has mocha colored walls.
 A contrast wall in a warm beige would bring more life in to any space.

-seen in shoji doors.
+The other one is created with rougher materials such as plaster and clay.
+Embracing traditional Japanese architecture and the lines that are seen in shoji doors.
 Together with organic lines created in plaster and various shapes made out of clay these traditional crafts has been turned into beautiful modern designs.
 Here the colors we chose are slightly colder gray hues and pale whites.
 Perfect as a compliment for someone who today has a traditional minimalistic Scandinavian home that is often colored in grey and colder hues.